enyaxing/arl-gamified-training-web/README.md

 ### `studentHome.js`

 Main landing page for students upon login.
-Shows student email and navigation bar.
+Shows student name, email, navigation bar, and sign out button.

 ### `about.js`

 About page for students.
+This is rendered when the about tab is clicked.

 ### `gonogo.js`

 Launches go/no-go for students.
+This is rendered when the go/no-go tab is clicked.

 ### `training.js`

 Launches two-choice training for students.
+This is rendered when the training tab is clicked.

 ### `home.js`

 Student home page.
+This is part of the main landing page for students upon logging in.
+Is also rendered when home tab is clicked.

 ### `profile.js`

 Shows student information, performance statistics, past sessions, statistics, and achievements.
+This is rendered when profile tab is clicked.

 ### `question.js`

 Provides the questionairre for students to take and determine their preferred feedback type.
+This is rendered when the questionnairre tab is clicked.

 ### `settings.js`

 Student app setting page.
+Allows the user to select the friendly and enemy vehciles for their next training practice session.
+This is rendered when the settings tab is clicked.

 ---